andresnedvidek/real-estate/README.md

 I will use open-source datasets from Realtor.com, along with census data provided by the U.S. government.
 These datasets include common identifiers that facilitate a comprehensive analysis of the factors influencing housing prices.

 # Links
-Data Used: Link to Data
+Data Used: <a href="https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset">Link to Data